 “The order that was issued yesterday in the case captioned In Re Tether and Bitfinex Crypto Asset Litigation, is a routine discovery order and does not in any way substantiate plaintiffs’ meritless claims.

 We had already agreed to produce documents sufficient to establish the reserves backing USDT, and this dispute merely concerned the scope of documents to be produced.
-As always, we look forward to dispensing with plaintiffs’ baseless lawsuit in due course.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+As always, we look forward to dispensing with plaintiffs’ baseless lawsuit in due course.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action